An essential part of the detox process is feeding your body to replace lost nutrients. Here’s how a healthy diet

 Individuals who have used alcohol heavily often show additional deficiencies in vitamin A, vitamin B2 (riboflavin), vitamin B6 (pyridoxine), vitamin c (ascorbic acid), calcium and iron.
 Women are especially at risk of osteoporosis after drinking heavily and should increase their calcium intake.
 However, always consult a doctor before starting any diet, supplement or nutritional program.

 Opiates include heroin and morphine.
 Individuals who use these drugs often encounter constipation and problems with their digestive system on top of their withdrawal symptoms.
-During detox, focus on a high-fiber diet, including leafy vegetables, whole grains, beans, and peas.
+Focus on a high-fiber diet during detox, including leafy vegetables, whole grains, beans and peas.

-Stimulants (such as crack and methamphetamines) often cause users often stay up for days at a time, creating nutritional deficiencies in multiple areas.
+Stimulants (such as crack and methamphetamines) often cause users to stay up for days at a time, creating nutritional deficiencies in multiple areas.
 To get back on track during detox, eat balanced meals that include protein and sources of omega-3.
 The omega-3 is thought to provide multiple benefits, including lowering the risk of coronary heart disease and depression.
-Fish, canola oil, flaxseed, eggs, and dairy products are all great sources of this nutrient.
+Fish, canola oil, flaxseed, eggs and dairy products are all great sources of this nutrient.

 What to eat: The foundations of a healthy diet

 Start with hydration

 Alcohol is notorious for dehydrating the body, and many drug users do not feel the need to drink water while using.
 Your body needs hydration to function well.
 In addition to lots of water, try electrolyte-packed beverages such as Gatorade and coconut water as well, especially if you’ve been vomiting.
-If you’re able to make an investment, consider getting a juicer to start getting fruits and vegetables to start getting vitamins back in your system while you hydrate.
+If you’re able to make an investment, consider getting a juicer and plenty of fruits and vegetables to start getting vitamins back in your system while you hydrate.